theexperiential/Artio/README.md

 - Display Name - The name of the display (Wall, Center, Main, Projector 4, Projector 5, etc.)
 - Resolution - The resolution, in pixels, of the display; the geometryCOMP in which the display is rendered contains a rectangleSOP that is set to a size 1/1000th the scale of the resolution (a resolution of 1920 x 1080 renders at a sizex of 1.92 and sizey of 1.08)
-- Test Grid Active - Toggles between content (False) and the Test Grid (True) output
+- Content Source - Switch between different sources of content
 - Content TOP - The input TOP for content
+- Content COMP - The input COMP for content

 ### Text/Logo Parameters: